web-auth/doc/pre-requisites/the-relying-party.md

 This `$rpEntity` object will be useful for the next steps.

-## Relaying Party ID
+## Relying Party ID

-In the example above, we created a simple relaying party object with it’s name.
-The relaying party may also have an ID that corresponds to the domain applicable for that `rp`.
-By default, the relaying party ID is `null` i.e. the current domain will be used.
+In the example above, we created a simple relying party object with it’s name.
+The relying party may also have an ID that corresponds to the domain applicable for that `rp`.
+By default, the relying party ID is `null` i.e. the current domain will be used.

 It may be useful to specify the `rp` ID, especially if your application has several sub-domains.
 The rp ID can be set during the creation of the object as 2nd constructor parameter.